-While the Higher Education Administration programs are also based on the traditional topics listed above, the program is directed towards training high quality mid-level administrators for postsecondary institutions.
+While the Higher Education Administration program is also based on the traditional topics listed above, the program is directed towards training high quality mid-level administrators for postsecondary institutions.
+An opportunity for international travel is available, with a bi-yearly study tour scheduled to higher education institutions.
 Assistant deans, assistant to the president, director and in-service directors, department chairpersons in selected areas, and program managers are thoroughly prepared for advancement and service to higher education entities.
 While the department is very eager to help participants transfer credits into their programs, transfer credits to the Higher Education program must align with the required outcomes.

-The Leadership Programs are less traditional, based on individualized program development, and serve a wider variety of leaders, such as hospital administrators, business administrators, entrepreneurs, and church and civic leaders.
-MA, EdS, EdD, and PhD degrees are available in Leadership.
-Throughout their education, participants in Leadership must have regular meetings with a leadership and learning group that typically consists of 3-7 participants at different stages of graduate work.
+The Leadership program is less traditional, based on individualized program development, and serves a wider variety of leaders, such as hospital administrators, business administrators, entrepreneurs, and church and civic leaders.
+Throughout their education, participants in Leadership must have regular meetings with a leadership and learning group (LLG) that typically consists of 3-7 participants at different stages of graduate work.
 These leadership and learning groups provide guidance, education, encouragement, and peer-evaluation and accountability.
-While in the program, participants must attend the annual Roundtable conferences (which are typically held in the Berrien Springs, Michigan area).
+While in the program, participants must attend the annual Roundtable conferences typically held in the Berrien Springs, Michigan area.

-While participants can only transfer in graduate credits from accredited institutions, there is greater flexibility in Leadership Programs to accept courses outside the areas of education, administration, and leadership.
+While participants can only transfer in graduate credits from accredited institutions, there is greater flexibility in the Leadership program to accept courses outside the areas of education, administration, and leadership.
 The competencies in Leadership can also be learned, applied, and demonstrated in a variety of situations in education, community service, business, church and civic work, and many other areas.